Skip to content

 10. Checkpoint 4LockedNot started

 Finish Parametric Curves / Motion from Equations first.
-This checkpoint ties together Complex numbers, Unit circle rotation, Polar coordinates, Trig identities, Inverse trig, and Parametric curves through Tall, fast, and near the axis.
+This checkpoint ties together Complex numbers, Unit circle rotation, Polar coordinates, Trig identities, Inverse trig, and Parametric curves through Catch a fast point on a tall curve.

 Final checkpoint that closes the authored track after Parametric Curves / Motion from Equations.